 Yes, you can!
 Actually, in my opinion, Tiramisu tastes better after a day or two.

 Yes, you can freeze tiramisu.
-To freeze tiramisu, place the first layer of plastic wrap directly against the cream surface (without cocoa) to prevent a skin from forming.
+To freeze tiramisu, place the first layer of plastic wrap directly against the cream surface (without cocoa) to prevent skin from forming.
 Then, add an additional layer of plastic wrap and then cover with foil and freeze.
 To defrost, let it sit at room temperature for 15-20 minutes.
-After it has defrosted, add the layer of cocoa and serve.
+After it has defrosted, add a layer of cocoa and serve.

 Ready to eat it?
 To defrost, let it sit at room temperature for 15-20 minutes.
 After it has defrosted, add the layer of cocoa and serve.